rmb938/ansible_step-ca/README.md

 Once booted you can remove the old USB Key.

-1. List the key slots `cryptsetup luksDump /dev/sda3`
+1. List the key slots `sudo cryptsetup luksDump /dev/sda3`
-1. Remove the slot that is dead `cryptsetup -v luksKillSlot /dev/sda3 ${SLOT_NUM}`
+1. Remove the slot that is dead `sudo cryptsetup -v luksKillSlot /dev/sda3 ${SLOT_NUM}`
     * **Important:** Read the output before entering your password to make sure you selected the correct one.
 1. Follow the above [Full Disk Encryption via USB Key](#full-disk-encryption-via-usb-key) steps to create a new key on a new USB drive.